quasilyte/go-parsefix/README.md

 If you're a beginner, you'll probably put `{` on a wrong line several times,<br>
 breaking the `gofmt` due to the parsing errors.

-Stop interrupting yourself with such nuisances!
+Stop interrupting yourself with such nuisances!<br>
 Let `parsefix` perform it's magic.

 You do `ctrl+s` in your favourite IDE/editor, it tries to do `gofmt` (or `goimports`), which fails due